Great Charities for Women and Girls

 Child marriage is not confined to undeveloped countries either.
 Even in the US, many states have laws that allow it.

-Girls Not Brides brings together some 800 organizations across the globe to fight this frightening and persistent cause of women’s inequality.
+Girls Not Brides brings together some 1300 organizations from 100 countries across the globe to fight this frightening and persistent cause of women’s inequality.

 Girls Not Brides provides many ways to donate through crowdfunding sites such as GlobalGiving and Women’s Worldwide Web.
 You can choose among numerous projects ranging from bikes for girls in Nepal to empowering girls through sports in Afganistan.
 Whatever project you choose, rest assured that you’ve contributed to ending this hideous practice.